All the things you want to know about

 What is your favorite Middle Grade book or series?

 Eek, I hate picking favorites!
-So I’m just going to name a few books I love.
-Ella Enchanted, by Gail Carson Levine.
+So I’m just going to name a few of the books I love: Ella Enchanted, by Gail Carson Levine.
 The Sisters Grimm series by Michael Buckley.
-The Percy Jackson series by Rick Riordan.
-And I can’t forget J.K.
-Rowling.
-Her books are not only in a class of their own, but the children’s writing industry wouldn’t be what it is without her.
+The Percy Jackson books by Rick Riordan.
+The Aru Shah series by Roshani Chokshi.
+The Tristan Strong series by Kwame Mballa.
+And there are so many more (I could go on and ON) but that should hopefully keep you guys busy for a while

 What is your favorite YA book or series?

 Ahhh—another impossible question!
 Again, I can’t possibly choose a favorite, but I love The Heist Society series by Ally Carter.
 Anything by Kasie West (especially The Distance Between Us.)
 Anna and the French Kiss by Stephanie Perkins.
 The Legend series by Marie Lu.
 I could keep going, but I’ll force myself to stop there.